doomvox/raku-study/notes/meeting_2021sep26.md

     1.  survey says "second char"

-        1.  textual support in early writing
+        1.  textual support in early writings of the larry

         2. William Michels took the minority side,